naabu

 ) and a default gateway.

-The option -ip-version 6
+-ip-version 6

 makes the tool use IPv6 addresses while resolving domain names.